Irenyak1/openmrs-contrib-analyzecontributions/README.md

 // make sure you have the latest docker pull elasticsearch:latest

-// this container will not persist data across restarts; see the docs on dockerhub if you want this
-// (this doesn't work against newer versions of elasticsearch; I haven't looked into why) docker run -d --name es-ac -p 9200:9200 -p 9300:9300 elasticsearch:1

 mkdir esdata
 docker run --name es-ac -v "$PWD/esdata":/usr/share/elasticsearch/data -d -p 9200:9200 -p 9300:9300 -e ES_JAVA_OPTS="-Xms1g -Xmx1g" elasticsearch:latest